1991 Kunan Poshpora incident

-While the Government's investigations into the incident rejected the allegations as 'baseless', international human rights organizations have expressed serious doubts about the integrity of these investigations and the manner in which they were conducted, Human Rights Watch stated that the government had launched a "campaign to acquit the army of charges of human rights violations and discredit those who brought the charges."
+The government's investigations into the incident rejected the reports as "baseless".
+However, international human rights organizations have expressed serious doubts about the integrity of these investigations and the manner in which they were conducted.
+Human Rights Watch stated that the government had launched a "campaign to acquit the army of charges of human rights violations and discredit those who brought the charges."

 Incident

 The New York Times had quoted the residents of the Kunan Poshpora neighbourhood stating that militants had fired on security forces nearby, which prompted the search operation by the forces.
 On 23 February 1991 the paramilitary troops of the Central Reserve Police Force and the Border Security Force cordoned off the twin villages of Kunan and Poshpora to conduct a search operation for the militants.
 The men in the village were assembled outside and interrogated about the militant activity while the village was searched.
-After the search operation was over, some of the villagers claimed that many women were allegedly raped by soldiers that night.
+After the search operation was over, villagers complained that many women were raped by soldiers that night.

-Later on the local Islamic militant the leader of the Hizbi Islami organization named Mushtaq ul-Islam gave an interview to the New York Times.
-His Islamic fundamentalist organization supported Kashmir to join Pakistan.
-The militant leader denied the claim that the group had shot first, but added that his commandos were armed to fight the forces off.
+Later on the local leader of the Hizb-e-Islami militant group gave an interview to the New York Times in which he denied the claim that the group had shot first, but added that his commandos were armed to fight the forces off.